RizwanSid7/AWS-Terraform-EC2-basic/README.md

 Please remember to keep your terraform.tfvars file secure, as it contains sensitive information like AWS credentials.
 Ensure that this file is not shared or committed to version control.

 **Contributing**
-We welcome contributions!
+I welcome contributions!
 Feel free to open issues or submit pull requests if you have improvements or fixes.